The Gentleman's Guide to Enjoying Milan

 via Santa Radegonda,16

-Historical bakery shop that is famous for their panzerotti (savoury pastry) - arguably their fried or baked panzerotti are the best in town, but they also sell other pastry desserts like chocolate cake, graffe, and pastiera napoletana.
+Historical bakery shops are famous for their panzerotti (savoury pastry); arguably, their fried or baked panzerotti is the best in town.
+Still, they also sell other pastry desserts like chocolate cake, giraffe, and pastiera Napoletana.

 Step 4: Shop the local stores for men's fashion

-We've compiled this list of places in Milan (not in any particular order) for your sartorical needs which are NOT your regular fashion houses like Gucci or Armani that you can find in any other cosmopolitan cities.
-Instead, the entries in this list are those which you can only find in Milan and in Milan only, and are recommended for quality
+We've compiled this list of places in Milan (not in any particular order) for your sartorial needs, NOT your regular fashion houses like Gucci or Armani that you can find in any other cosmopolitan city.
+Instead, the entries in this list are those you can only find in Milan and Milan and are recommended for quality.

 Via Antonio Scarpa, 9

-Originality of this shop's male clothing is noteworthy.
-Of note are their unique tailoring, polo shirts, and some great knitwear.
+The originality of this shop's male clothing is noteworthy.
+Its unique tailoring, polo shirts, and some great knitwear are noteworthy.

 Corso Magenta, 13